-The Configuration Menu is a secondary navigation menu that will not be available when the Stage is open.
+The Configuration Menu is a secondary navigation menu that will not be available when the Stage or the Events screen is open.
 It allows the Administrator to access all of the software features except the Stage and Sign Out.
 For users without Administrator permissions, the Configuration Menu will contain only those items for which the user has permissions, and will not include the Stage and Sign Out.

-When you are using Orchid Core VMS on a PC (and the web browser is set to zero or minimal zoom), once you access the Configuration Menu, it will remain visible on the left side of the screen until you return to the Stage.
+When you are using Orchid Recorder on a PC (and the web browser is set to zero or minimal zoom), once you access the Configuration Menu, it will remain visible on the left side of the screen until you return to the Stage.

-Shortcut: To access the Stage quickly, just click on the "Orchid Core" portion of the header (as indicated above).
+Shortcut: To access the Stage quickly, just click on the "Orchid Recorder" portion of the header (as indicated above).

-Activating Orchid Core VMS
+Activating Orchid Recorder VMS

-In order to increase the number of cameras and features available in Orchid Core VMS, it must be activated with a valid Core, Fusion, or Hybrid license.
+In order to increase the number of cameras and features available in Orchid Recorder, it must be activated with a valid Core, Fusion, or Hybrid license.

-An Administrator is the only role with the ability to activate Orchid Core VMS.
+An Administrator is the only role with the ability to activate Orchid Recorder.

-About Orchid Core VMS Licenses
+About Orchid Recorder VMS Licenses

-Beginning in version 23.3, there are four main types of licenses available for the Orchid Core VMS software: Trial, Core, Fusion, and Hybrid.
-Each license type offers certain capabilities and restrictions.
+Beginning in version 23.3, there are four main types of licenses available for the Orchid Recorder software: Trial, Core, Fusion, and Hybrid.
+Each license type offers certain capabilities, restrictions, and themes.